|SIYE Time:12:08 on 13th August 2022|

 ‘Do not run across the car park,’ Mike ordered the two older boys.
 James and Henry exchanged a “we’d-better-not-risk-it” look and walked alongside me.
 Mike brought up the rear, keeping a watchful eye on them.
 The strange-looking woman was watching us coolly as we approached.

 Henry and James were blatantly gawping as they drew closer to the pale-skinned, black-clad and heavily made-up goth.
 It was embarrassing, but hardly surprising.
 I had to force myself not to stare at her.
 I tried to examine her surreptitiously as we approached.
-What a sight, I thought, and then I realised that it was one of my mother’s expressions.
+What a sight, I thought, and then I realised that I’d just used one of my mother’s expressions.
 My God, I realised, I’m turning into my mother!
-I’d always prided myself on my tolerance, but I’d never really tested it.
+I’d always prided myself on my tolerance, but I realised that I’d never really tested it.

 Purple painted fingernails protruded from black lace fingerless gloves; her face was white pancake, with black lipstick and crimson mascara.
 Her right arm was tattooed from her wrist to goodness knew where.
 If I’d seen her in the street, I would certainly have avoided her; she was that sort of woman.
 So much for tolerance I thought to myself.
 But despite Ginny’s obvious unhappiness, the woman was smiling and waving at Ginny and the kids.
 I realised as I got closer that she was also older than I’d first thought.
 She was older than Harry, older than me; it was difficult to tell because of her makeup, but she was probably in her late thirties.

 As I came closer to her, I realised that she was looking at the Potter family almost longingly.
 I glanced at her left hand and it confirmed my suspicion.
 She wore rings of pewter, silver and gold.
-They featured skulls, pentagrams, a coffin, and her right thumb ring was what appeared to be a staring yellow eye.
-Only one finger was without a ring, the third.
-That seemed to be the only way in which she conformed to normal behaviour.
+They featured skulls, pentagrams, a coffin, and the ring on her right thumb appeared to be a staring yellow eye.
+Only one finger was without a ring, the third one on her left hand.
+That appeared to be the only way in which she conformed to normal behaviour.

 ‘This is Polly Protheroe; she works for me,’ said Harry, introducing us to his colleague.
 ‘Polly, this is Mike, Jacqui, Henry and Annie Charlton.’